meeshkan/meeshkan-hosted-schema-builder/README.md

 # Running locally
 Run the application with `python main.py`.

-- Access it in a browser at `http://localhost:8080`
+- Access it in a browser: http://localhost:8080/schema-builder
-- and post data to it with `curl -X POST --data-binary @resources/recordings.jsonl http://localhost:8080`.
+- Post data to it with curl: `curl -X POST --data-binary @recordings.jsonl http://localhost:8080/schema-builder`

 # Running tests
 Run `./check.sh`.